bittor01/TavernTones/docs/DEVELOPMENT.md

 - **Electron App**: This provides the main window that the DM interacts with.
 It's responsible for the initiative tracker, soundboard, and logging UI.
 It runs a Node.js backend (`main.js`) and a Chromium-based frontend (`renderer.js`).
 - **Discord.js Bot**: This runs within the Electron main process and connects to the Discord API.
 It listens for chat commands and interactions (buttons, modals, etc.) to trigger its various features.

-These two pillars communicate via Electron's Inter-Process Communication (IPC) mechanism.
+These two pillars communicate via Electron's IPC mechanism.

 ### Key Files